bahamas10/hue-cli/README.md

       hue lights          # get a list of lights hue lights 5        # get information about light 5 hue lights 5,6,7 on # turn lights 5 6 and 7 on
-      hue help            # this message
+      hue lights on       # turn all lights on hue lights 1 ff0000 # turn light 1 red hue lights 1 red    # same as above hue help            # this message
       hue register        # register this app to hue, done automatically hue search          # search for hue base stations